 I hate myself when I uncoil new climbing ropes.
 I always mess it up and it ends up an impossibly tangled heap that takes at least 30 minutes to undo.
-I finally watched a YouTube video the other day, and now I feel like an idiot.
-I learned some other stuff, too, and I realized that taking care of and managing ropes is a tad more nuanced than I initially gave it credit for, despite my years of experience.
+I finally watched a YouTube video the other day and learned a lot.
+I realized that taking care of and managing ropes is a tad more nuanced than I initially gave it credit for, despite my years of experience.

 I’ll never forget my first rope.
 It was a purple and yellow Edelweiss 9.8 that my parents gave me for Christmas.
 I lived in Dallas, hours away from any sport crag, but I had goosebumps.
 And my coach, who guided me along my competitive career, did her best to teach me the basics of rope care.